Make the Bread, Buy The Butter — Best Granola Recipe Ever

 - 1/4 cup melted butter (or 2 T. butter and 2 T. oil)

 - 3/4 teaspoon Kosher salt (or 3/8 if using table salt)

 - Preheat the oven to 250 degrees F.

 - Mix all the ingredients and spread on a cookie sheet.
 I like to line my sheet with nonstick foil.

-- Bake for 1 hour and 15 minutes.
-No need to stir!
+- Bake for 1 hour and 15 minutes (but check at 45).
 Reese says you’ll know when it’s done because it will be crunchy and golden.

 - Remove from the oven, break apart any large clumps, and cool.
 Store in plastic bag or 2-quart jar.
 I am storing it in freezer bags and freezing it until next week, at which point I will divide it up for teachers.